Featured Stories

 So getting back to the analogy of how India may be a part of the digital revolution.
 China became the manufacturing hub of the world because of cheap labour.
 Now think about this – India has the highest number of technology graduates in the world.
 Over 25% of the world’s engineers are from here!
 And plus, we’re a populous nation.
 Now when you combine those 2 – population and skill – it becomes a sweet deal for a westerner.
 How?
 I’ll explain.
 You see – countries like the US, UK, and others like it, face business problems ever so often – and hence they require IT expertise quite often as well.
 And, hiring someone from their home country is expensive.
 Estimates suggest that it’s actually 5-6 times more expensive for a US company to hire an IT company in the US than in India.
 Thus, these firms look to countries like India for their IT needs.

 We have capitalised on this opportunity quite well in the last few decades and now we are the IT hub of the world!
 We are the world leaders in exports of IT and Business Process Management (BPM) services.
-So much is our might when it comes to IT exports that India is the leading sourcing destination across the world, accounting for approximately 55% market share of the US$ 200-250 billion global services sourcing business in 2019-20.
-Indian IT & BPM companies have set up over 1,000 global delivery centres in about 80 countries across the world!
+So much is our might when it comes to IT exports that India is the leading sourcing destination across the world, accounting for approximately 57% market share of the $227 billion global services sourcing business.
+Indian IT & BPM companies have set up over 1,000 global delivery centers in about 80 countries across the world!

-India’s IT industry contributed around 7.7% to the country’s GDP and is expected to contribute 10% to India’s GDP by 2025.
-As of FY20, the IT industry provided direct employment to about 45 lakh people and indirect employment to over 1 crore Indians!
-The IT & BPM industry revenue was estimated at around US$ 191 billion in FY20 at 7.7% growth y-o-y and is estimated that it will grow to US$ 350 billion by 2025.
+India’s IT industry contributed around 7.4% to the country’s GDP in FY22 and is expected to contribute 10% to India’s GDP by 2025.
+As of FY21, the IT industry provided direct employment to about 51 lakh people and indirect employment to over 1.3 crore Indians!
+The IT & BPM industry revenue was estimated at around US$227 billion in FY22 and is expected to at a CAGR of 11.5% from 2022 to 2026, reaching $350 billion by 2026.
 Moreover, revenue from the digital segment is expected to form 38% of the total industry revenue by 2025.
 The digital economy is estimated to reach US$ 1 trillion by 2025.
-The domestic revenue of the IT industry was estimated at US$ 44 billion and export revenue was estimated at US$ 147 billion in FY20.
+The domestic revenue of the IT industry was estimated at US$ 49 billion and export revenue was estimated at US$ 178 billion in FY22.

 Artificial Intelligence (AI) is expected to boost India’s annual growth rate by 1.3% by 2035, as per NITI Aayog.
 A substantial increase in AI by Indian firms can result in a 2.5% increase in India’s Gross Domestic Product (GDP) in the immediate term.

-The government is also taking initiatives to further boost the growth of this very important sector.
+The government is also taking initiatives to further boost the growth of this important sector.
 For example, in 2020, the government released “Simplified Other Service Provider” (OSP) guidelines to improve the ease of doing business in the IT Industry, Business Process Outsourcing (BPO) and IT-enabled Services (ITeS).
+The government is setting up Software Technology Parks of India (STPIs) and Special Economic Zones (SEZs) to encourage IT companies to set up offices in specific regions.
+These zones offer tax breaks, duty exemptions, and other incentives to attract investment and boost exports.

 The road ahead…